Last updated on May 15th, 2019

-- Foreign Birth Documentation – if you were born outside the United States to parent who are United States citizens but are unable to complete the Consular Report of Birth Abroad noted above, you may submit: your parent’s evidence of their United States Citizenship, your parent’s marriage documentation, your parent’s statement addressing their citizenship and residency within the United States and outside prior to your birth, and your foreign birth certificate.
+- Foreign Birth Documentation – If you were born outside the United States to parents who are United States citizens, but are unable to complete the Consular Report of Birth Abroad noted above, you may submit: your parent’s evidence of their United States Citizenship, your parent’s marriage documentation, your parent’s statement addressing their citizenship and residency within the United States and outside prior to your birth, and your foreign birth certificate.

 Again, usually, these forms are insufficient on their own.
 If possible, research which secondary evidentiary proof is sufficient and try to submit any secondary proof available to you.

 Lower Evidentiary Proof